ESG 2025 ReportLoring's 2025 Environmental, Social and Governance Report

 Smoke Management Systems

 The proper design of both positive pressurization and exhaust systems to manage the movement of air during and after a fire event is of paramount importance, allowing for the safe evacuation of occupants during a smoke event, as well as returning the building to normal operations with minimum disruption.
-These systems include:
+These systems include:- Smoke Control

 - Stair Pressurization